sunkay/sunkay.github.io/_posts/2015-09-7-react-codeship-CD.markdown

 ---------------------------------
 Here we will setup the environment variables and deploy script, which will deploy to meteor.com once the tests succeed.

-Add these environment variables into codeship...
+Add these environment variables into codeship
   - METEOR_EMAIL
   - METEOR_PASSWORD
   - METEOR_TARGET